Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Co-insurance

-The percentage of costs you pay for a covered healthcare services after you have paid your deductible.
+The percentage of costs you pay for covered healthcare services after you have paid your deductible.

 Co-payment